tugHall/MaxWiK/cran-comments.md

 # Resubmission

+Update of theme usage in the vignettes for new versions of the ggplot2 package.

+## R CMD check results

+0 errors \| 0 warnings \| 0 note

+# PREVIOUS CRAN submissions

+CRAN released for version MaxWiK.1.0.5: <https://cran.r-project.org/web/packages/MaxWiK/index.html>

+# Resubmission for MaxWiK_1.0.5.tar.gz

 This is a resubmission.
 In this version I have:

 -   Update Description field in DESCRIPTION file to meet the CRAN requirements.